 Or combine all of your interests and run a local fun run or virtual race that supports that cause in their honor.

-What other ways have you said thank you to those
+How have you said thank you to those

-who have supported you in your marathon journey?
+who supported your marathon journey?